List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 Each piece of equipment plays an important role, so understanding this golf terminology for beginners can actually help you feel more confident and prepared when stepping onto the course.

-Golf Competitions and Events
+Golf Competitions and Events: Match Play

 Competitions and events are an integral part of the game of golf.
 Here are some golf words commonly used in competitions and events: